 Engineering highly efficient systems that require less energy, and implementing new systems, like smart grids, to transform energy markets.

-Combining new materials and devices for process technology enhancements in 2D and 3D chips.
+Integrating new materials and devices for 2D and 3D nanosystems and flexible electronics.

 Integrating all the many devices in our lives into coherent, manageable and secure networks that improve our lives.